Continue Reading Below

 General Motors stock closed at $22.56 per share at the end of Thursday's trading session.

-All three automakers started shutting down plants due to the pandemic on nearly two weeks ago.
-Earlier Thursday, Ford Motor Co. and Fiat Chrysler Automobile said they could reopen their U.S. facilities as early as April 14.
+Automakers started shutting down plants due to the pandemic nearly two weeks ago.
+Earlier Thursday, Ford Motor Co. and Fiat Chrysler Automobile said they could potentially reopen their U.S. facilities as early as April 14.